tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/基础服务/标准直播服务费用_intl_en.md

 - Billing rules: Fees are calculated by multiplying the highest bandwidth used in a day in a billing region by the unit price of the corresponding tier.

 #### Billing example
 - Assume that you used the LVB service on January 4, 2022 for playback in Macao (China) and your bandwidth usage reached 600 Mbps at the highest.
-On January 5, 2022, you would be charged:
+On January 5, 2022, the following bandwidth fee would be billed:
 0.1854 (USD/Mbps) x 600 (Mbps) = 111.24 USD.
 - By default, fees are billed based on downstream usage.
 However, upstream usage will also be billed if the ratio of downstream traffic to upstream traffic is smaller than 10:1 and the peak upstream bandwidth used in a day exceeds 100 Mbps.
 The billing mode, list prices, and tiered pricing rules for upstream usage are the same as those for downstream usage.